cahoover/rt-exeges-hugo/content/features/index.md

 **Deterministic passes flag whatever you need flagged.** You choose what you'd like the system to automatically flag in a document.
 This could be anything - every citation, every mention of a name, every dollar figure, every image, whatever you like.
 If it can be identified mechanically, it's flagged across the whole corpus at once, each occurrence anchored to its location.
 This creates the scaffolding the other authors build on.

 **AI agents file claims, and every claim must survive verification.** Agent behavior is defined in a customizable cookbook.
 An agent's finding is checked against the source excerpt it cites before it can enter the record.
-If an agent attempts to quote text that isn't there, and the whole write is rejected.
+If an agent attempts to quote text that isn't there, the whole write is rejected.

 **People adjudicate and extend.** Analysts file findings with typed stances — support, dispute, question, validate — anchored like everything else, including to other findings.
 Disagreement isn't a comment thread; it's part of the record.